pr8kerl/kubectl-ssm-secret/README.md

 * Use the `import` subcommand to create a kubernetes secret from key/values stored under a parameter store path
 * Use the `export` subcommand to copy from a kubernetes secret to a parameter store path
 * Use the `--overwrite` flag to overwrite an existing kubernetes secret or existing parameter store keys.
+* Use the `--advanced` flag to export a kubernetes secret which size is over 4 KB to an advanced parameter.
 * Use the `--tls` flag with the import subcommand to create a kubernetes tls secret instead of the default opaque type
 * Use the `--namespace` flag to to override the kubernetes namespace in the current context